How To See Who Viewed your Google Doc

 - Next, click on the All viewers for your organization tab

 This process will enable you to track views in the document, including the date and time of the last view for each viewer.
-If you don’t see the view history option in your Google Doc it likely means you’re logged into the free version of Google Docs that comes along with every Google Apps account that you get with a Gmail account.
+If you don’t see the Activity Monitor option in your Google Doc it likely means you’re logged into the free version of Google Docs, or a personal account, rather than a G Suite version.

 Viewers and Comments Trends

 In addition to seeing who viewed your Google Doc and when, the Activity Monitor also enables you to see trends on when people viewed or commented on your document.